Zweih/qp/README.md

 - sort by installation date, package name, license, or by size on disk
 - output as a table or JSON

-## why is it called qp if it works with other AUR helpers?
-because yay is my preferred AUR helper and the name has a good flow.

 ## is it good?
 [yes.](https://news.ycombinator.com/item?id=3067434)